-Saving Space: Shelves vs. Modular Drawers vs. Flow Racking vs. Vertical Carousels
+Storage Efficiency: Shelves vs. Modular Drawers vs. Flow vs. Vertical Carousels

-This is a good visual comparison of how much space is utilized by various storage methods.
+Above: a visual comparison of space utilization featuring various methods.
 The vertical carousel provides the same amount of storage space as several rows of shelving or modular drawer storage.
-In this particular instance, the carousel saves over 1,400 square feet of floor space when compared to shelving.
-Of course, you know the cost differences are significant, but there are other factors in making a decision about these types of storage equipment.
+In this instance, the carousel saves over 1,400 square feet of floor space compared to shelving.
+Flow racks also compare favorably to shelving in terms of space utilization.

-For the most part, flow rack stresses its ability to do something more important – to save steps and time.
-That tends to be a key factor on deciding on a more expensive media, whether it’s shelving, modular storage, flow storage, or carousels.
-All of them offer a balance of cost vs. space savings and productivity enhancement, and all of them have key advantages over the rest, relative to cost.
-There are many alternatives – including mobile aisle systems for shelves and racks.
+Flow rack stresses its ability to do something more important—save steps and time.
+All storage media offers a balance of cost vs. space savings and productivity enhancement, and all of them offer situational advantages for the proper application.
+There are many alternatives—including mobile aisle systems for shelves and racks.
 Much will depend on your load and operational needs.

 Media |